Tenontosaurus: Classification

 Tenontosaurus was originally classified in the family Iguanodontidae, although subsequent authors challenged this classification and proposed it actually belonged to Hypsilophodontidae.
 Subsequent phylogenetic analyses have found Tenontosaurus to be intermediate in position between Hypsilophodon-like taxa and Iguanodon-like taxa, as a non-dryomorph iguanodont.
 The precise phylogenetic position of Tenontosaurus varies between studies, with some studies finding it to be more closely related to dryomorphs than rhabdodontids, some studies finding it to be the sister taxon of a clade uniting rhabdodontids and dryomorphs.

-The cladogram below follows an analysis by Butler et al, 2011.
+The cladogram below follows an analysis by Butler et al., 2011.

-The discovery of Iani in 2023 lent support for a close relationship between Tenontosaurus and rhabdodontids, as Iani exhibits transitional characteristics between Tenontosaurus and other rhabdodontomorphs.
-This result was verified in two datasets.
+The description of Iani in 2023 lent support for a close relationship between Tenontosaurus and rhabdodontids, as Iani exhibits transitional characteristics between Tenontosaurus and other rhabdodontomorphs.
+This result was supported by two datasets.